Brian-Mwangi-developer/MultistepForm-using-React-hooks/README.md

-#### 🚧 implementation of forms using react hooks🚧
+#### 🚧 Good for beginners in reactjs🚧
-The Multistep-form is a simple form design that impelements hooks it stores data in a central place and users can edit the form in the confirm page.
+implementation of forms using react hooks
-NB stored-data is not sent anywhere thus onSubmit the form does nothing for now
+The Multistep-form is a simple form design that impelements state hooks